-Distinguished Scientist & Vice President at Microsoft Research.
-IEEE Fellow.
-ACM Distinguished Member.
+Distinguished Scientist & Vice President at Microsoft, IEEE Fellow, ACM Fellow, and AAIA Fellow.

-I am leading the Deep Learning Group.
+I am leading the Deep Learning Group at Microsoft Research.
 The group’s mission is to advance the state-of-the-art on deep learning and its application to natural language and image understanding, and for making progress on conversational models and methods.
-Our research interests are:
+Our research areas are:

 From 2014 to 2018, I was Partner Research Manager in Business AI at Microsoft AI & Research and at Deep Learning Technology Center (DLTC) at Microsoft Research, Redmond.
 I lead the development of AI solutions to Predictive Sales and Marketing.
 I also work on deep learning solutions for text and image processing (e.g., DSSM), machine reading comprehension, neural response generation for social bots, and reinforcement learning for task-oriented dialog systems.

 From 2006 to 2014, I was Principal Researcher at Natural Language Processing Group at Microsoft Research, Redmond.
 I worked on Web search, query understanding and reformulation, ads prediction, and statistical machine translation.